Open daily from 9.00 until 17.45.

 The Edinburgh Science Festival © Ian Georgeson

-Robert Louis Stevenson’s swashbuckling story, Kidnapped, is coming to Edinburgh!
+Robert Louis Stevenson’s swashbuckling story, Kidnapped, arrives in Edinburgh this month!
 Head over to the Royal Lyceum Theatre to watch this riotous retelling of his much-loved adventure novella by Isobel McArthur, the playwright who brought the Olivier award-winning Pride and Prejudice *Sort Of to the stage.

 Prepare yourself as the hapless Davie navigates first-love, murder, Jacobite outlaws and one of the ineptest crews of pirates in literary history.
-The story is brought to life by an ensemble of actor-musicians through hilarity, fisticuffs and 20th century pop music.
+What’s more, the story comes alive with the help of an ensemble of actor-musicians through hilarity, fisticuffs and 20th century pop music.

 A National Theatre of Scotland Production © Laurence Winram and Ali Wright